Kentucky Children's Garden Features

 Native American Encampment

-This garden was grown by Native Americans and does not rely on plowing, but instead upon the natural sustaining relationship between corn, beans and squash.
+The Three-Sisters Garden was grown by Native Americans and does not rely on plowing, but instead upon the natural sustaining relationship between corn, beans and squash.
 Beans fertilize the soil for the corn and squash plants.
 The corn stalks support the beans when they grow tall.
 Squash plants act as a ground cover and keep out weeds in the garden.

 Activity: Encourage children to look inside the wigwam to experience how Native Americans might have lived.
 And look closely at the prints in the sidewalk from the cave to the encampment.
 What do you see?